Launch Offer - Use code LAUNCH10 for 10% off paid licenses through September 30, 2026

 Key takeaways

-For many small plant labs, that tradeoff is worthwhile when the software is focused on their actual workflow and avoids recurring subscription costs.
+The educational tradeoff is control versus responsibility.
+For many small labs, that tradeoff is worth it when the software is focused on plant tissue culture operations and avoids ongoing cloud subscription dependence.

 Put this into a working system